AlessioRoda/rt2_assignment1/README.md

 "scripts" contains the two scripts that were implemented also in the main branch.
 In this case the script "user_interface.py" is the same as in main branch, while the "go_to_point.py" one has small modifications in the main and in the go_to_point function to stop the robot before it reaches the current goal.

 In "src" there are the "position_service.cpp" and "state_machine.cpp" files, the first one is the same as in main branch, while "state_machine.cpp" was modified in order to instantiate the position that the robot has to reach as an action goal, so once the goal is created and configured with the Posiation.action parameters (x, y, theta) it's send to the "/go_to_point.py" node.
-Then the "/state_machine" node executes an infinite loop in which it checks if the user has cancelled the goal and in this case provides to delete the goal and set the linear and angular velocity of the robot to zero in order to stop it.
+Then the "/state_machine" node executes an infinite loop in which it checks if the user has cancelled the goal and in this case provides to delete the goal.

 The "srv" folder contains the Command.srv and RandomPosition.srv files which contains the information for the message respectively for the command that the user provides in the "/user_interface" node, and the position that robot has to reach provided by the "/random_position_server" node.